|Nutritional Guidelines (per serving)|

 Remove the dough to a lightly floured surface.
 Divide the dough into 24 uniform pieces.
 Divide each piece of dough into 3 small pieces, roll into balls, and put 3 balls in each of the 24 muffin cups.

-Cover the pans with a clean kitchen towel and let the dough rise for about 30 to 45 minutes, until the doubled in bulk.
+Cover the pans with a clean kitchen towel and let the dough rise for about 30 to 45 minutes, until doubled in bulk.

-Preheat the oven to 375 F (190 C/Gas 5).
+Preheat the oven to 375 F / 190 C / Gas 5.

 Remove the tea towel from the pan.
+Beat the remaining egg with 1 tablespoon of water.

 Gently brush the tops of the rolls with the egg and water mixture and then sprinkle with poppy seeds or sesame seeds, if using.